Rock The Lot Barbecue Sale April 30 features smoked pork butts, bbq plates and fun

 Or purchase BBQ by the quart for $15 or $8 barbecue plates, which will feature pork barbecue on a bun with slaw, baked beans and chips.

-For convenience, pickups may be made at a street-side drive through at Lot 2540 or at Penn Memorial Baptist Church at 2029 Freeway Drive in Reidsville.
+For convenience, pickups may be made at a street-side drive-thru at Lot 2540 or at Penn Memorial Baptist Church at 2029 Freeway Drive in Reidsville.